 What Are Sober Living Homes?

-Sober living homes are group homes for addicts.
+Sober living homes are group homes for those recovering from an addiction.
 Most of these homes are privately owned, although some group homes are owned by businesses and may even be owned by charity organizations.
-Homes are usually located in a quiet area to help ensure a peaceful environment for addicts to recover.
+Homes are usually located in quiet areas to help ensure a peaceful environment for individuals in early recovery.

-These types of homes are different from rehab centers; rehab centers usually offer a more intensive recovery experience and give residents less freedom.
-People who live in sober living facilities can usually come and go as they please as long as they follow certain rules.
+These types of homes are different from rehab centers; rehab centers generally offer a more intensive recovery experience and give residents less freedom.
+People who reside in sober living facilities can usually come and go as they please as long as they follow certain rules.
 For example, sober living houses may require residents to be home by a certain time or to go to work during the day.
-Residents are also usually subject to random drug tests to prove that they are sober.
+Residents may also be subject to periodic drug testing to demonstrate ongoing sobriety.

 People who live in these types of facilities are expected to be responsible for themselves.
-This is an important step in recovery because addiction causes people to act in irresponsible ways, and the friends and families of addicts often enable them by supporting them.
-People living in sober homes usually have to pay their own rent, buy their own food and do the same things they would do for themselves if they lived in a regular home.
-However, they also have to submit to random drug testing and follow certain rules.
+This is an important step in recovery because addiction may cause people to act in irresponsible ways, and the friends and families of addicted individuals often enable them by supporting them.
+People living in sober homes usually have to pay their own rent, buy their own food, and do the same things they would do for themselves if they lived in a regular home.

 The primary rule in all sober living houses is that residents must stay sober.
 They are not allowed to use alcohol or drugs.
 In some cases, residents cannot use certain types of mouthwash or cook with certain ingredients, such as vanilla.
-These items contain alcohol and can lead to false positives if the resident is subjected to a drug test.
-In addition, residents may get drunk or high on these items.
+These items could contain alcohol and might lead to false positives if the resident is subjected to a drug test.
+In addition, products such as these may increase the risk of relapse, as some residents might attempt to get drunk or high by misusing these items.
 Thus, some sober houses ban the use of items that contain alcohol.

-In addition to these rules, people who live in these types of houses usually have to work or go to school during the day and must contribute to the home by doing chores.
-They also must refrain from fighting or violence toward other residents.
+In addition to these rules, people who live in these types of houses are encouraged to find work or go to school during the day and must contribute to the home by doing chores.
+They also must refrain from any violence.
 Some people who live in halfway houses are required to be home by a certain time of night.
 These rules help residents learn to be responsible for themselves and their behavior.

 Who Can Live in a Sober Living House?